-The Google Safety Engineering Center in Munich is a global hub for privacy and safety engineering.
+The Google Safety Engineering Centre in Munich is a global hub for privacy and safety engineering.
 Engineers Wieland Holfelder and Stephan Micklitz explain how Google builds transparency and control into its products.

 The main goal is for users to have total transparency and control when it comes to how their data is used

 According to Holfelder and Micklitz, no other company in the industry is doing as much to protect its users’ data from online attacks.
 And it’s true that Google’s server infrastructure is considered one of the most secure in the world.
 The security system is complex and includes multiple levels.
-Data is stored in encrypted form in data centers around the world – facilities that resemble maximum-security prisons.
-“Even if someone in one of our biometrically protected data centers came across a hard drive containing your emails, they wouldn’t be able to do anything with it,” explains Holfelder.
-“All the information on it is distributed across various data centers – and it’s encrypted.”
-Plus, if hackers discover a weakness in Google’s interfaces or products despite all these measures, the company offers generous rewards in return for this information.
+Data is stored in encrypted form in data centres around the world – facilities that resemble maximum-security prisons.
+'Even if someone in one of our biometrically protected data centres came across a hard drive containing your emails, they wouldn’t be able to do anything with it,' explains Holfelder.
+'All the information on it is distributed across various data centres – and it’s encrypted.'
+Also, if hackers discover a weakness in Google’s interfaces or products despite all of these measures, the company offers generous rewards in return for this information.
 It’s therefore more worthwhile for would-be cybercriminals to report a security vulnerability than to exploit it.

 There are two particularly important messages to take away from the conversation with Holfelder and Micklitz.
 First, anyone who sets up an email account or uploads photos to the cloud with Google should know that all their messages and images are as secure as they could possibly be.
 Second, anyone who uses Google to search and surf the web can determine for themselves which data Google is allowed to collect and use.
-“Personally, I appreciate it when my cell phone gives me traffic updates and tells me, for example, that I have to leave now if I want to make my flight because there’s a traffic jam on the highway,” says Holfelder.
-“But everyone can decide for themselves whether or not to turn this function on.”
+'Personally, I appreciate it when my mobile phone gives me traffic updates and tells me, for example, that I have to leave now if I want to make my flight because there’s a traffic jam on the highway,' says Holfelder.
+'But everyone can decide for themselves whether to turn this function on.'

 The same is true of ads, which is how Google makes most of its money.
-Data can help make ads more relevant to you -- so that if you’re looking for a new grey sofa, you see ads that answer that need.
+Data can help make ads more relevant to you – so that if you’re looking for a new grey sofa, you see ads that answer that need.
 Some people find this useful; others find it irritating.
-Micklitz explains that it’s possible to simply switch off this ad personalization feature.
-“Via Google Account, of course,” he adds.
-Users who turn this feature off will still see ads, but they will no longer be tailored to their interests.
-“We use data to make advertising more relevant to our users,” Holfelder chimes in.
-“But we don’t sell any personal data.”
+Micklitz explains that it’s possible to simply switch off this ad personalisation feature.
+'Via Google Account, of course,' he adds.
+Users who turn off this feature will still see ads, but they will no longer be tailored to their interests.
+'We use data to make advertising more relevant to our users,' Holfelder chimes in.
+'But we don’t sell any personal data.'

 Photographs: Myrzik & Jarisch